Oui002/Py-Player/README.md

 # Py-Player [WIP]
-Music player using only the Python library Pygame for both playing the music and the displaying the GUI.
+~~Music player using only the Python library Pygame for both playing the music and the displaying the GUI.
 Was this a good idea?
-No. Is it fun, hec yes.
+No. Is it fun, hec yes.~~

+FFmpeg for the win amirite!

 # I want to run this piece of junk, but how??
 #### Well basically you just do